 There have been no balance sheet events which have occurred between the reporting date and the date which the financial statements have been signed, for which an adjustment and or disclosure is required.
-The 2020 year of account has closed with a loss of \$1.3m.
+The 2021 year of account has closed with a profit of \$54.7m.